Mercato Metropolitano Barcelona

 Date: 2024- Location: Barcelona, Spain Area: 4,750m2 Function: Food cultural complex Status: Ongoing Collaborator: _SaW_& Client: Mercato Metropolitano

-PAN- PROJECTS, in collaboration with Mercato Metropolitano, is transforming the historic Anís del Mono distillery in Badalona, near Barcelona, into a vibrant cultural destination centred on food and community.
-The project reimagines the 19th-century site — known for its distinctive saw-toothed roof and layered architectural history — as a contemporary food village where culinary culture and architecture merge.
-Once an industrial complex along the Mediterranean coast, the distillery’s evolution over two centuries has created a rich patchwork of structures and courtyards.
-The design builds on this inherited character to establish a new cultural hub comprising a food court, market, academy, and museum — all dedicated to celebrating food as a medium of social connection and urban regeneration.
+PAN- PROJECTS, in collaboration with Mercato Metropolitano, is transforming the historic Anís del Mono distillery in Badalona, near Barcelona, into a new cultural destination centred on food and community.
+The project reinterprets this 19th-century site, characterised by its distinctive sawtooth roofscape and layered architectural history, as a contemporary food village where culinary culture and architecture intersect.
+Originally developed as an industrial complex along the Mediterranean coast, the distillery has evolved over two centuries into a dense assemblage of buildings and courtyards.
+The proposal builds on this accumulated character, working with its spatial complexity to establish a new cultural hub comprising a food court, market, academy, and museum.
+Together, these programmes position food as a catalyst for social exchange and a driver for urban regeneration.

 Axonometric view - 1st Floor